gurus158/CTFWriteups/README.md

 # CTFWriteups
-WriteUps of ctf WE played as SCr!ptk!dd!es
+WriteUps of ctf we played as Scr!ptk!dd!es